skip to main content

 • Nutritious snack or meals offered daily that meet requirements in CA Education Code Section 49430

-Programs are designed to assist K through 12th grade students and their families by providing students with a place to study and learn after the school day while supporting family involvement with their student’s education.
+Programs are designed to assist TK through 12th grade students and their families by providing students with a place to study and learn after the school day while supporting family involvement with their student’s education.
 After school programs have been in operation since 2002 in Elk Grove, and the programs have become part of the District’s educational structure.
 ASES/21st CCLC/ASSETs Expanded Learning Programs are located at 17 elementary, 3 middle schools, and 3 high schools that serve low income neighborhoods.

 Who Participates?

-Students in Kindergarten through 12th grades have the opportunity to attend at designated school sites.
-The EGUSD prioritizes enrollment for foster or homeless youth (identified students are accepted into the program regardless of waitlist status).
-Priority enrollment is given to students who are recommended by teachers or intervention staff as students who would benefit from inclusion in the Expanded Learning Program.
-After priority enrollment at the elementary level, other students in grades 1-6 are taken on a first-come-first-served basis with an initial enrollment opportunity offered to all families in the spring for enrollment in the following school year.
-Any remaining spots are then offered to kindergarteners.
+After priority enrollment at the elementary level, other students in grades TK-6 are added through a lottery process with an initial enrollment opportunity offered to all families in the spring for enrollment in the following school year.
 At the middle school level, priority enrollment is given to students who are able to attend on a daily basis.
-At the high school level, courses are offered based on student interest and any eligible students are invited to attend.
+At the high school level, courses are offered based on student interest and any eligible students are invited to attend on a drop in basis.

 All elementary and middle school programs are taught and tutored by paraeducators at a student to staff ratio of 20:1.
 Additional support may be offered by credentialed teachers, bilingual teaching associates, retired teachers, future teachers from universities and high schools, parents, and community members.
 The high school programs are taught and tutored by credentialed teachers and paraeducators based on the needs and interests of students and do not have a minimum staffing ratio.